makdefense/makdefense-portfolio/Cyber Security 101/Command LIne/windows-powershell.md

 "Copy-Item -Path .\captain-cabin\captain-hat.txt -Destination .\captain-cabin\captain-hat2.txt and clicking enter.
 Followed by typing "Get-ChildItem -Path ".captain-cabin\"."
 To display what was moved to that directory.
 Next i then selected that directory by typing "Set-Location -Path .\captain-cabin" then clicked enter, followed by typing Get-Content -Path ".\captain-hat.txt" to display the contents of the .txt file.
 > Next i practiced piping, filtering, and sorting data within specific child directories.
 I figured out how to retrieve the items in the directory "captain-cabin" with a greater size that 100 by inputting the script "Get-ChildItem | Where-Object -Property "Length" -gt "100"."
 This displayed 3 items.
+> I was then tasked with figuring out a hidden flag within a hidden user's directories.
+First i had to identify the hidden user by inputting "Get-LocalUser" and clicking enter which displayed 6 items and out of the 6 was the hidden user called "p1r4t3."
+After figuring out the hidden user i then figured out all of his child directories by inputting "Get-ChildItem -Path ".\p1r4t3"." and clicking enter which display a directory called "hidden-treasure-chest."
+Upon discovering that directory i then selected the directory by inputting "Set-Location -Path ".\hidden-treasure-chest" and clicking enter, then inputting "Get-ChildItem" and clicking enter to display the files that were in that directory.
+The file that was in the directory was "big-treasure.txt," and to display the hidden flag i inputted "Get-Content -Path ".\big-treasure-chest.txt" and clicked enter.
+The flag
+"THM{p34rlInAsh3ll}" was displayed.

 ---